bcgov/indy-sdk/doc/wallet/enterprise-wallet-design.md

       * Data volumes will be loaded to the extend possible, based on time available
       * the scripts will measure response time and throughput at the max data volume possible

-TODO select the performance testing tool (or stand-alone python scripts)
+TODO select the performance testing tool (or stand-alone python scripts):

+* Data loading will use the scripts developed for TheOrgBook/Permitify, modified if necessary to achieve large data volumes
+* Performance testing will use a low-level script (for example https://locust.io/) to support building custom queries, for example to support testing proof requests, augmented with standard performance testing tools
+* Tools will be selected on consultation with DevOps lab staff, and will use existing tools where practical

 # Enterprise Wallet Design – Other Factors